 Read our guide on Amex transfer partners and how they work!

-Admittedly, transferring points to a hotel program like Hilton Honors won't always make sense, especially after they raised rates at several top properties.
-But even still, from some luxe Conrad and Waldorf Astoria properties around the world to Hilton's portfolio of nearly 400 Small Luxury Hotel (SLH) properties, there are plenty of properties where it could make sense.
-This transfer bonus makes those redemptions even better.
+Even with this bonus, transferring points to a hotel program like Hilton Honors won't always be the best move – especially after they raised rates at many top properties for the third time in under a year.
+But from some luxe Conrad and Waldorf Astoria properties around the world to Hilton's portfolio of hundreds of Small Luxury Hotel (SLH) properties, there are plenty of properties where it could still make sense.

 While you may be tempted to cash in immediately, remember: These transfers are a one-way street – once you send points to Hilton, you can't get them back to your Amex account.
 That means you shouldn't transfer points to Hilton (or any partner, for that matter) without a pretty good use in mind.